LeeHengYu/quant-longshort/README.md

 ## To do list
 - Line messages formatting.
 See [Flex message](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more.
-- SWE part: handle query from users (deploy cloud db and functions handling webhook events)
+- SWE part: GCP cloud SQL DB and webhook handler functions

 ### Credits
 Partial codes are modified from the resources of a Udemy course.